meivantodorov/elixir-temperature-agent/README.md

 ## Description
 The project provides REST API for getting the current temperature from `DS18B20` sensore.
 The sensore should be set already.
-For the momnet it works with only one connected sensore.
+Retrieve all data from the connected sensores

 ## OS
 Linux